 The victory garden movement of WWI & II, and The Great Depression, encouraged nearly 20 million Americans to plant fruits and vegetables in backyard gardens, empty lots, on rooftops, in neighborhood parks, and on other public land, including 800 gardens in the Golden Gate Park in San Francisco.

 Also called war gardens, these food spaces were promoted because of necessary food rationing, to reduce strain on the short-handed labor and transport industries, and to promote patriotism and boost low public morale.
 The American government encouraged citizens to plant, including USDA distribution of gardening booklets and videos.
 Neighbors pooled resources, planted different crops, formed coops, and made it happen.
 The result?
-During WWII alone, 9,000,000 – 10,000,000 short tons of produce were grown in urban spaces, equalling then-current commercial production of fresh veggies!
-Good job local organic urban America!!!
+During WWII alone, 9 to 10 million short tons of produce were grown in urban spaces, equaling then-current commercial production of fresh veggies!
+Good job local organic urban America!

 "Although at first the Department of Agriculture objected to Eleanor Roosevelt's institution of a victory garden on the White House grounds, fearing that such a movement would hurt the food industry..."
 What?!
 Wait a minute!
 Morale is soaring!
 People are empowered!
-In a matter of a couple of years, “average citizens” are producing the same amount of fresh vegetables as commercial farming!
+In a matter of a couple of years, 'average citizens' are producing the same amount of fresh vegetables as commercial farming!
 It seems like a no brainer!
 Why did we ever STOP doing this?
 Why are we where we are today when it comes to food, health, and gardening?

 Join the organic gardening revolution